St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 St. Louis, MO Personal Injury Lawyers

-Call 866-382-4167 for a Free Case Evaluation | St. Louis, MO Dog Bite Law Firm
+Call 866-382-4167 for a Free Case Review | St. Louis, MO Dog Bite Law Firm

 St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys Near St. Louis

-In 2022, in the U.S. there were 17,597 dog bite claims, which resulted in $1.136 billion in compensation.
+In 2022, in the U.S. there were 17,597 dog bite claims, which resulted in $1,136,000,000 in compensation.

 Do I Have a Dog Bite Case in St. Louis, MO?

-• You were acting peacefully and did not provoke the dog
+• You did nothing to provoke or excite the dog or its owner

-If you've been attacked by a dog, it's important to take certain steps to protect your health and your legal rights.
+If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

 How a Dog Bite Lawyer in St. Louis, MO Can Help